[This page currently being reformatted. Information in Date Order below.]

 INDONESIAN CONFRONTATION.

-Sep 1963.
-Strip alert.
-The possibility of Indonesian aggression against Malaysia required a full-time alert.
-Two fully-armed aircraft ready to take off throughout daylight hours.
+Malaysia required a full-time alert.
+Two fully-armed aircraft ready

 Dec '63 to Jan '64.
-Alert

-scramble sorties.
-The developing confrontation against Indonesia
+Alert scramble sorties.
+The developing confrontation against

-being taken against the Indonesian aircraft.
+action being taken against the Indonesian aircraft.

 COMMANDING OFFICER